 - If, for example, you have used port 80 both for client traffic and for health checks from a load balancer (for example AWS Network Load Balancer), you need only one rule.

 - If you have configured separate ports for different purposes, or ports other than 80 (such as 443 for HTTPS), make the appropriate adjustments.

 In the Destination field, type the security group’s ID, which appears in the Group ID column in the upper table (here it’s sg-3bdbf55d).

-To complete the instructions for installing and NGINX and NGINX Plus in other sections of this guide, you need to open a terminal window for each EC2 instance and connect to it over SSH.
+To install and configure NGINX Open Source or NGINX Plus on an instance, you need to open a terminal window and connect to the instance over SSH.